Lecture 27 Variable Selection

 Consequently we may decide to err on the side of including variables with P-values a little bigger than 0.05, especially if they seem to induce a sizeable change in the other coefficient estimates.
 This is another thing to watch out for in model selection.

-30.3.2 Review of previous Model Selection Criteria
+27.10 Review of Model Selection Criteria

-Coefficient of determination \(R^2\)
+• Coefficient of determination \(R^2\)

 Recall that this is the proportion of total variation which is explained by the model.
 (Alternatively, 1 minus the ratio of unexplained variation to total variation): \[ R^2 = \frac{SS_{Regn}}{SST} = 1 - \frac{\sum(y_i-\hat y_i)^2}{\sum(y_i-\bar y)^2}. \] \(R^2\) is useful for comparing two models with the same number of regression parameters.
-If models have different numbers of regression parameters we use the -
+If models have different numbers of regression parameters we use the adjusted version.

-Adjusted Coefficient of determination \(R^2_{Adj}\)
+27.12 Adjusted Coefficient of determination \(R^2_{Adj}\)

-Recall that this is 1 minus the ratio of Mean Square Error to Mean Square Total: \[ R^2_{Adj} = 1 - \frac{MSE}{MST} = 1 - \frac{\sum(y_i-\hat y_i)^2/(n-p)}{\sum(y_i-\bar y)^2/(n-1)}.\] When considering adding a variable to a regression, the \(R^2_{Adj}\) goes up if the variable is “worth” at least one row of data (one df), which is a pretty low bar to cross.
-But at least if a variable can’t meet that rule then we know to exclude it.
+Recall that this is 1 minus the ratio of Mean Square Error to Mean Square Total: \[ R^2_{Adj} = 1 - \frac{MSE}{MST} = 1 - \frac{\sum(y_i-\hat y_i)^2/(n-p)}{\sum(y_i-\bar y)^2/(n-1)}.\] When considering adding a variable to a regression, the \(R^2_{Adj}\) goes up if the variable is “worth” at least one row of data (one degree of freedom), which is a pretty low bar to cross.

 This is the standard deviation of the residuals, \[ S = \frac{1}{n-p}\sum{(y_i - \hat y_i)^2} \] or in other words the standard deviation of how the \(y_i\)s vary around the model predictions.
 We might choose to include a variable if it reduces the \(S\).